Mrrvm/os_lusiadas_2/content/grounds.md

 I feel like I can make a meaningful contribution by re-writing this treasured and deeply cherished book in order to retell our history, revisit colonisation and its perpetual violence, through the writings of de-colonial thinkers and makers.

-## What is national identity (a nation) and how does it relate to these narratives?
+## The mythification of national identity
 ### Nation as defined per myth
 references: [[Narration and Nation - Homi K. Bhabha]]